 TIP 4: GLUING

-You want to make sure the seams allowance are open and completely flat.
+You want to make sure the seams allowance is open and completely flat.
 To do this use a stick glue or some type of fabric glue.
 This will also help prevent the raw edges from fraying.

 TIP 5: CUTTING AGAIN